 Cost of living/Quality of Life

-I put these 2 items together because the fact is that with unlimited money, you can have a great life in just about any country.
+I put these 2 items together because with unlimited money, you can have a great life in just about any country.
 I have a decent amount of savings, and once I officially retire, my US Social Security income alone will be enough to live very well in Ecuador.
 There are lots of examples of this and rather than ramble on about them, here is a bullet point list from the city of Cuenca:

 - Housing: A 2 BR, 2 bath, fully furnished house, with US-like amenities, in a gated community, utilities included can be easily found for less than $700/month.
 Outside of the city and with a bit more local feel…$250/month.
 If you prefer to buy a house, $150k will put you into something very nice .